bobandash/synqsell_shopify/README.md

 - Create all relevant assets and bullet points for the Shopify app store
 - Add sales generated section for price list index table
 - Handle the app/uninstalled webhook for suppliers and retailers
+- Add ALB and EC2 to deploy web/application server
 - One final check to verify all API endpoints, webhooks, and application code work as intended

 Here are the nice to have features: